BrijenMakwana/BrijenMakwana/README.md

 - Technical Content Writer at [GeeksforGeeks](https://auth.geeksforgeeks.org/user/brijenMakwana/articles) ✍🏻
 - Content Mentor at GeeksforGeeks

->Fun Fact: Xbox gamer and also an MCU nerd!!
+>Fun Fact: An Xbox gamer and also an MCU nerd!

 <!---
 BrijenMakwana/BrijenMakwana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.